-GoWesty is so convinced that the decoupler is the ONLY way to go that we will not warranty our rebuilt Syncro transaxles UNLESS the customer has a decoupler, or agrees to add a decoupler at the time of install.
+GoWesty is so convinced that the decoupler is the only way to go that we will not warranty our rebuilt Syncro transaxles unless the customer has a decoupler, or agrees to add a decoupler at the time of install.
 We and many other shops learned this lesson the hard way: Warranty repairs over and over and over and over again on Syncro transaxles until, finally, the VC was replaced.
 And since a new VC costs about the same as our decoupler/solid shaft combo (which never wear out)... well, you get the picture—everyone goes with the solid shaft and decoupler.
-Furthermore, we will not sell a Syncro Vanagon without the decoupler.
+Furthermore, back when were restoring and selling Syncros, they all got a decoupler.
 Period.

-We have included a YouTube video link below to further your education on this topic.
+Check out the YouTube video link to further your education on this topic.
 Please note that the video discusses ONLY vehicles WITH a viscous coupler, but with and without differential locks (no decoupler or solid shaft).
 Keep in mind that this is an "official VW sales" type of video, and it refers to NEW vehicles with the viscous coupler working in a "theoretically perfect" way.
 The comments about the viscous coupler—and all it is said to accomplish—are somewhere between "wishful thinking" and "nonsense."
 But, there is much in the video that is dead-on, in particular the discussion and illustrations regarding what happens when a vehicle negotiates a turn and the resulting relative wheel speeds: all good stuff.
 Enjoy!

 **It has been claimed by the original designers of the Syncro, Steyr-Daimler-Puch (SDP), that the Syncro is actually more fuel efficient in 4WD compared to 2WD, this is what they claimed (translated to English):